ishaantaylor/sb-snapbot/README.md

 # sb-snapbot
-Snapchat Bot using agermanidis/SnapchatBot for Spartan Bhangra, my Bhangra team, that aggregates the members' snaps.
+Snapchat Bot using agermanidis/SnapchatBot for Spartan Bhangra, my Bhangra team, that aggregates the members' snaps and displays them to the public.

 ## The Aggregator Bot has the following functionality: